 Following positive outcomes and response during a shared mobility pilot program in Fall 2018, the City allowed shared mobility to become a more permanent program.
 Feedback from the pilot gave City Staff information about what worked great, and what improvements would allow shared mobility to function well.

-During the pilot between September 4 and November 16, 2018; the Lime bikes and scooters were used throughout the City.
+During the pilot in fall 2018, the Lime bikes and scooters were used throughout the City.
 Over 148,000 rides were taken, with the majority (over 108,000) of these trips on electric scooters.
 Many citizens provided feedback through an online survey during the pilot period, including those who used the system and those who did not.
 In all, 3,476 responses were collected during the pilot, with 64% of these being people who used the bikes and/or scooters and 36% who did not.
 When asked whether they thought shared mobility was good for Spokane; 95% of users and 59% of non-users felt it was.
-More information about the survey and recommendations for bikeshare in Spokane can be found in a consultant report.
+More information about the survey and recommendations for Spokane can be found in a consultant report.